spixx/docs/base.md

 vg1 instead of the OS volume group vg0.

 ## Installation ##
-Primaryily we need to download a image file and create a boot medium either physical or logical depending on what we are installing on.
-Independent on the way in which we actually makes the server boot the medium, let us begin.
+First of all we need to download a ISO file.
+I usually go for a favorite:
+[hh](http://mirror.hh.se) but you should choose a mirror that is closer to you.

 ### Pre installation ###